MLOntology/MLO/README.md

 ## 1. Preliminaries

 The **ml-ontology-202004211011-09.owl** file (Protégé compatible), is an ontology in the Machine Learning domain, including algorithms, problems, tools, and other associated features.
+This ontology is being developed in an interactive collaboration process involving human beings and software agents.

 ### In this version, here are some of the Ontology Metrics in Protégé's Active Ontology.
 - Axiom: 10,690